 - You have sufficient financial means

-- You are not a danger to public order or national security in the Netherlands
+- You are not a danger to public order or the national security of the Netherlands

 - The required fees are paid

-- You have a letter or other document from the Dutch host institution stating that you are or will be enrolled as a student or that you are going to do and internship
+- You have a letter or other document from the Dutch host institution stating that you are or will be enrolled as a student or that you are going to do an internship

-- For Chinese students: you have a Nuffic certificate, necessary to follow study programmes which are taught in English
+- For Chinese students: you have a Nuffic certificate, necessary to follow study programs which are taught in English

 Working while studying in the Netherlands

 Many students choose to work while pursuing their education in the Netherlands.
-Depending on their nationality, students may work for a limited amount of hours/week with a work permit from their employer.
+Depending on their nationality, students may work for up to sixteen hours a week with a work permit from their employer.
+An MVV alone is not enough to work in the Netherlands.
+Any potential employers must apply for a work permit on your behalf.

 EU/EEA/Swiss nationals are allowed to work in the Netherlands as many hours as they choose while studying.
-The employer does not need to provide a work permit for this.
-Foreign students (non EU/EEA/Swiss) with a valid residence permit are allowed to work either full-time seasonal work in June, July and August, or part-time work of no more than ten hours a week outside the summer period.
-The employer does need to provide a work permit, but it is an easy process, since the employer does not need to prove that there are no Dutch or EU/EAA/Swiss nationals capable of doing the job.
+Foreign students (non-EU/EEA/Swiss) with a valid residence permit are allowed to undertake paid full-time work in June, July, and August, or part-time work of no more than sixteen hours a week outside of the summer period.
+The employer needs to prove that there are no Dutch or EU/EAA/Swiss nationals capable of doing the job before applying for a work permit for you.

-Nuffic is the Netherlands organisation for international cooperation in higher education.
+Nuffic is the Netherlands organization for international cooperation in higher education.
 Nuffic works to bring people together by connecting international students to Dutch universities.
 Nuffic’s motto is “Linking knowledge worldwide.”
-By enabling Dutch universities to share their knowledge with international students through a study abroad education, Nuffic not only links knowledge on a worldwide scale, but also connects people from many different countries.
+By enabling Dutch universities to share their knowledge with international students through a study abroad education, Nuffic not only links knowledge on a worldwide scale but also connects people from many different countries.